SoCraTesUK/socrates-uk/digital-2021-autumn.md

 ---
 layout: page
-name: Digital Spring 2021
+name: Digital Autumn 2021
-title: Digital Spring 2021
+title: Digital Autumn 2021
 ---

 {% include_relative links.md %}

-## Digital Spring/Summer 2021
+## Digital Autumn 2021

-We are running a fifth digital open space for SoCraTes UK, on {{ site.event_details.date }} 2021!
+We are running a sixth digital open space for SoCraTes UK, on {{ site.event_details.date }} 2021!

 If you're not sure what a digital open space would look/feel like, we have [written up](digital-2020-autumn#on-the-day) what happened when we ran it, in November 2020.